Today’s Hottest Beard Styles

 This one is for the avid gamer or the guy who dares to be flashy.
 Just think Super Mario from the Nintendo series.
-This style is wide, thick and long, sort of an upside-down handlebar mustache without the twisted ends.
+This style is wide, thick, and long.
+It sort of resembles an upside-down handlebar mustache without the twisted ends.

 6) Mighty El Insecto Beard Style

-This unique and daring minimalist style features a thin, curved “C” shape of hair on either side of the lower chin and downward, like insect jaws.
+This unique and daring minimalist short beard features a thin, curved “C” shape of hair on either side of the lower chin and downward, like insect jaws.

 7) Soul Patch

 This beard is the smallest patch of hair that can still be called a beard.
-Almost all facial hair is shaved, except for a small patch of hair just under the lower lip.
-A soul patch can be worn with or without a mustache.
+You create it by shaving almost all of your facial hair, except for a small patch of hair just under the lower lip.
+Some people prefer keeping it trim and short, while others grow it a little longer.
+Finally, it can be worn with or without a mustache.